discourse/discourse-akismet/README.md

 ````
 Now, go to `/sidekiq/scheduler` and find the `CheckForSpamPosts` jobs and trigger it.
 Now, as an admin, go to `/admin` and look for the tab that says `Akismet` in the menu bar.
 Upon clicking you should see the post with some additional info about it.

-## Debugging
-Some basic logging has been added.
-Check out `/logs` and search for `[akismet]`.
-It will log when the job started running and info about posts that it found that it believes are spam.

 ## Contributing
 Help make this plugin better by submitting a PR.
 It's as easy as 1-2-3

 * fork the repo
 * create a feature branch
 * rebase off master and send the pr

 This project uses MIT-LICENSE.